L3P3/minicraft/README.md

 - [ ] use gpu?
 - [ ] get a lawyer?

-## How to use while developing
+## How to run locally

 I highly recommend using Visual Studio Code and the extension "Live Server".
 Start it via "Go Live" and open "http://localhost:5500/app-dev.html" to see the result.

+If you use another IDE that does not have a similar feature, you may once do `sudo apt install esbuild`, then run `npm start` and click the link and open `app-dev.html`.
+But I do not recommend this approach.

 ## Build instructions

+Building is **not needed** unless my server is down and you want to mirror https://l3p3.de/minicraft!

 After cloning, you need to run `npm install` once to install the build tools.
+The build script is designed to run under Linux, see [the GitHub actions file](.github/workflows/build.yml) and [the build script itself](build.js) to learn more about the build environment.

 To bundle the app, run `npm run build`.
 The result will be put into the `/dist` directory and can be tested at "http://localhost:5500/app-prod.html".